awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

 Daily huddles and coaching.

-Seeing the space as a system (play, work, café, safety).
+Seeing the space as a system (play, work, cafe, safety).

 6. Writing Good Sora Prompts (Do & Don’t)